Universiteit Leiden

 • Learn in small classes where you can enjoy regular, quality interaction with your teachers and fellow students.

-• Our lecturers belong to the top of their field, and their current research is reflected in their teaching.
+• Our lecturers are leading experts in their field, and their current research is reflected in their teaching.

 • We have excellent facilities in Leiden, including four language labs.